dentarg/auth0-blog/_posts/2018-02-20-laravel56-release-what-is-new.markdown

 - web-app
 - php
 - auth0
+- api
+- laravel-56
 related:
-- 2016-11-01-building-universal-apps-with-nextjs
+- 2016-06-23-creating-your-first-laravel-app-and-adding-authentication
-- 2017-04-24-build-better-universal-apps-with-nextjs2
+- 2017-07-27-laracon-summary-day-1
-- 2016-10-05-build-your-first-app-with-polymer-and-web-components
+- 2017-07-29-laracon-summary-day-2
 ---

 ---

-**TL;DR:** On Wednesday, February 7 2018, **Laravel 5.6**, was released to the public.
+**TL;DR:** On Wednesday, February 7, 2018, **Laravel 5.6**, was released to the public.
 It's a major release to the most popular PHP framework on GitHub as of this writing.
 Furthermore, [Spark 6.0](https://spark.laravel.com) was also released alongside **Laravel 5.6**.
 According to the policy laid down by the Taylor and the core team, major Laravel framework releases are released every six months (February and August).
 In this article, I'll cover the new features in Laravel 5.6 and several other changes and deprecations.

 ---

 Laravel is a free, open-source PHP framework designed for building web applications with an expressive and elegant syntax.
 Laravel has a high level of abstraction which shields the common developer from complex inner workings.
 Laravel saves you time and effort because it ships with a lot of features out of the box.
-Without further ado, let's dive right in to **Laravel 5.6**.
+Without further ado, let's dive right into **Laravel 5.6**.

 ## What's new in Laravel 5.6?

 ### 1. Support For Argon Password Hashing

 Argon2, the recommended password hashing algorithm by the Password Hashing Competition, is a modern algorithm for securely hashing passwords.
-And it comes in two distinct flavors, Argon 2i and Argon 2d.
+And it comes in two distinct flavours, Argon 2i and Argon 2d.
 PHP 7.2 recently added support for Argon 2i password hashing.
-Therefore, [Michael Lundbol](https://github.com/morloderex) took the initiative to start the process of adding support for Argon hashing in Laravel.
+Therefore, [Michael Lundbol](https://github.com/morloderex) took the initiative to add support for Argon hashing in Laravel.

 ![Argon Password Hashing Support](https://cdn.auth0.com/blog/laravel56/argon.png) _Initiative to add Argon Password Hashing_